mglantz/advanced-networking-workshop/labs/lab-2/README.md

 Now that you are an expert at jinja and Ansible templating, let's begin.

-:boom: Create a playbook called config_template.yml and replace the leaf1.cfg and leaf2.cfg files we used previously with a single template.
+:boom: Task 1: Create a playbook called config_template.yml and replace the leaf1.cfg and leaf2.cfg files we used previously with a single template.
 * Name the template leafs.j2
 * Look at the example in this chapter for inspiration (on how to use for loops and lists).
 * Use the "template: src" function to upload the configuration to said devices.
 * Use variables stored in host_vars/clab-lab2-leaf1/2 files to set device unique information (read: ip address) and use group_vars/all to set common variables for the VLANs.

 <details>
-<summary>Show solution</summary>
+<summary>:unlock: Show solution: Task 1</summary>
 <p>

 * Create the config_template.yml playbook as such: